-Evidence points to potential roles for cognitive rehabilitation therapy in treating traumatic brain injuryOctober 11th, 2011 in Neuroscience /
+Evidence points to potential roles for cognitive rehabilitation therapy in treating traumatic brain injuryOctober 11, 2011 in Medicine & Health / Neuroscience

 There is some evidence about the potential value of cognitive rehabilitation therapy (CRT) for treating traumatic brain injury (TBI), but overall it is not sufficient to develop definitive guidelines on how to apply these therapies and to determine which type of CRT will work best for a particular patient, says a new report from the Institute of Medicine.